IoanHodean/Little-Lemon-db/README.md

-etting up repository for project
+Setting up repository for project